CDCgov/SDP-MLaaS/RStudio Demonstration/README.md

 ```
 ## ss Package

-The ss package contains 2 functions used in the `Model Code.R` file.
+The ss package contains two functions used in the `Model Code.R` file.
 Example code of these functions are in the
 `Data Processing Function.R` and `Prediction Function.R` files.

 To install the ss Package, run: